-The MEDDIC sales process is an effective way to help you quickly qualify leads and determine if they are a good fit for your product or service.
+The MEDDIC sales process (not to be confused with the MEDPIC sales process) is an effective way to help you quickly qualify leads and determine if they are a good fit for your product or service.
 Of the many sales process acronyms available, MEDDIC is one of the better ones.

 MEDDIC stands for: